liorruba/directional_emissivity/general_model/README.md

 ## Generalized directional emissivity model
-This model generalizes the [Smith, 1967][https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JZ072i016p04059] directional emissivity model to any illumination and observation angle, and adds a new idealized topographic model: a gaussian mixture surface.
+This model generalizes the [Smith (1967)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JZ072i016p04059) directional emissivity model to any illumination and observation angle, and adds a new idealized topographic model: a gaussian mixture surface.

 Usage:
 1. Copy all files.